7 Best Free Online Image Annotation Tools (2026)

 Vidocu free image annotator

-Vidocu's free image annotator is a browser-based tool built for teams that create documentation, tutorials, and how-to guides.
-Upload a PNG, JPEG, or WebP file (up to 50 MB), annotate it with arrows, boxes, text labels, and blur regions, then download the result.
+Vidocu's free image annotator is a browser-based annotation tool built for documentation, tutorial, and support teams.
+Upload a PNG, JPEG, or WebP file (up to 50 MB), add arrows, boxes, text labels, and blur regions, then download.
 No account required.

-What makes Vidocu different is context.
-The image annotator is part of a larger platform that turns video recordings into step-by-step documentation, complete with AI-generated subtitles, voiceover, and translated versions.
+The difference is context.
+The image annotator is part of a larger platform that turns video recordings into step-by-step documentation with AI-generated subtitles, voiceover, and multi-language translation.
 If your workflow involves both video tutorials and annotated screenshots, everything lives in one place.

 Key features: